Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 Crack CB targeting CB, draw [CB]
 Cast CB (11), BBB B remains in mana pool
 Crack CB targeting ToA, draw [ToA]
-Cast ToA for 12 storm
+Cast ToA for 12 storm.

 These tricks with CB allow for a number of iterations based on these simple